A nerve biopsy is the removal of a small piece of a nerve for examination.

 - Permanent nerve damage (uncommon; minimized by careful site selection)

 Nerve biopsy is invasive and is useful only in certain situations.
-Talk to your doctor about your options.
+Talk to your provider about your options.